Python Hosting: Compare Hosting

 What is Python?

-Not specifically.
-It can be used for running apps natively, and was originally designed to help with system administration tasks.
-However, it absolutely can be used to build websites and web applications.
+It can be used for web development, but it has many other purposes too.
+Python was originally designed to help with system administration, and can now be used to make applications, analyse data, and more.

 Are there any web development frameworks for Python?